hardbyte/common-expression-language/README.md

 - Possibly write a bytecode compiler for a simple stack based VM...
 - Research and try the existing Rust implementations of CEL.
 - Benchmark the Cloud Custodian Python-CEL implementation against the Rust ones.
-- If performance is significantly better, consider wrapping an existing Rust one for Python.
-- Use an existing Lexer like [Logos](https://docs.rs/logos/latest/logos/)?
+- Use an existing Lexer like [Logos](https://docs.rs/logos/latest/logos/)

 ## Existing Implementations